rcman/network_manager/README.md

 <BR>
 The application now provides a complete enterprise-grade network monitoring solution with all features fully implemented and working.
 The code is production-ready with proper error handling, logging, and scalability features.<BR>
 <BR>
-Let me know your thought, what features you would like added or improved on. <BR>
+Let me know your thoughts, what features and improvements are needed. <BR>
 Thanks<BR>
 RCMAN<BR>